HF3809

-Requirements in an expedited eviction process modified.
+Listing a minor as a defendant prohibited in an eviction action, and expedited eviction process requirements modified.

 Related bill: SF4537